matpakke/Google-Cybersecurity/Course 5 - Assets, Threats, and Vulnerabilities/Course 5 Glossary.md

-**Cross-site scripting (XSS):** An injection attack that inserts code into a vulnerable website or web application **Cryptojacking:** A form of malware that installs software to illegally mine cryptocurrencies **Cryptographic key:** A mechanism that decrypts ciphertext **Cryptography:** The process of transforming information into a form that unintended readers can’t understand **CVE Numbering Authority (CNA):** An organization that volunteers to analyze and distribute information on eligible CVEs
+**Cross-site scripting (XSS):** An injection attack that inserts code into a vulnerable website or web application **Cryptojacking:** A form of malware that installs software to illegally mine cryptocurrencies **Cryptographic key:** A mechanism that decrypts ciphertext **Cryptography:** The process of transforming information into a form that unintended readers can’t understand.
+In cryptography, a cipher is used to hide, or encrypt, information.
+**CVE Numbering Authority (CNA):** An organization that volunteers to analyze and distribute information on eligible CVEs

 ## D